This post may contain affiliate links. Please read my privacy policy.

 Instructions

-- In a large bowl, combine the flour, sugar, baking powder, salt and ground nutmeg.
-In a small bowl, combine the egg, milk and butter.
-Add to dry ingredients and mix well.
+• In a large bowl, combine the flour, sugar, baking powder, salt, and ground nutmeg.
+In a small bowl, whisk together the egg, milk, and butter.
+Add the wet ingredients to the dry ingredients and mix well.

-- In a pot or deep skillet, heat oil to 375°F (190°C).
-Drop the dough by using a small round ice cream scoop, five or six at a time, into oil.
-Fry until browned, about 1-2 minutes, turning once.
+• In a pot or deep skillet, heat the oil to 375°F (190°C).
+Using a small round ice cream scoop, drop the dough into the oil, five or six pieces at a time.
+Fry until browned, about 1 to 2 minutes, turning once.

-- Drain on paper towels.
-Roll warm doughnut holes in sugar.
+• Drain on paper towels, then roll the warm doughnut holes in sugar.
 Serve immediately.

 Video